timelystream/timelystream.com/README.md

-Each time you submit, the website will automatically store the generated static pages in both, the following two places:
+Each time you submit, the website will automatically store the generated static pages to `netlify`.

-1. `netlify` for the main
-2. `GitHub pages` as a backup

 ## Clone repo